Park Wayne Diner (Wayne)

 You couldn’t ask for a more stereotypical New Jersey Diner.
 The Park Wayne Diner is a big, metallic, shiny exterior and the interior is filled with multiple red tables and booths.
 Out of the diners I’ve been too, this has one of the most stereotypical diner atmospheres.

 For a weekend morning, the Park Wayne Diner wasn’t as busy as I had anticipated.
 That was okay with me!
 The waitress didn’t bring us a lot of refills, and it felt as though they might be understaffed for the day.
 She was friendly and gave us several recommendations which I can always appreciate.
 It wasn’t bad service at the Park Wayne Diner, but they needed more servers.

-The menu at the Park Wayne Diner is huge.
-They have a dozen pages.
+The Park Wayne Diner menu is enormous.
+The Park Wayne Diner menu has a dozen pages.
 Since they are open 24-7, they serve anything anytime.
 Those are my favorite types of diners, but it’s not as common as it used to be.
 Believe it or not, 24-7 diners are becoming harder to find.

 Questions for you:

 What’s your favorite type of omelet?

 Where can I find southern style grits in NJ or Philadelphia?